gbaranski/houseflow/server/README.md

 Handles OAuth2 requests from G-Home.

-## token_store/
+## token_blacklist/

 Store for refresh tokens, used to invalidate them in case something happens.
-[Sled](https://github.com/spacejam/sled) is used by default, but any database is supported because of available `TokenStore` interface.
+[Sled](https://github.com/spacejam/sled) is used by default, but any database is supported because of available `TokenBlacklist` interface.

 ## extractors.rs